 I’ve always been taught that God’s love is unconditional.
-But in John 16:27 (NIV) Jesus says “No, the Father himself loves you because you have loved me and have believed that I came from God.”
+But in John 16:27 (NIV) Yeshua says “No, the Father himself loves you because you have loved me and have believed that I came from God.”

 Does that sound right to you?